bzimmer/gravl/docs/commands.md

 **Description**

-Query Strava for rides and routes
+Operations supported by the Strava API

 **Flags**